brandonbate/project-1/README.md

 is satisfied.
 8. If you haven't already, use the Django template feature to generate your HTML.
 This will involved creating an app in your project.
 Implement the appropriate unit tests.
-9. Design an HTML document, which Django renders, so that the HTML has the name of your web application and the HTML has an interface for a user to post a message (it doesn't have to work yet!).
+9. Design an HTML document, that Django renders, so that the HTML has the name of your web application and the HTML has an interface for a user to post a message (it doesn't have to work yet!).
 As you create this HTML document, be sure to update your functional and unit tests appropriately.